“#NeverGiveUp: A Memoir of Baseball

-The MLB player we recall most was the one at the end of his 12-year career, past his two All-Star appearances with Seattle and San Diego, and coming off his time with the Tigers as they won the 1984 World Series, his last three seasons are in Anaheim.
+A while after his two All-Star appearances with Seattle and San Diego, and coming off his time with the Tigers as they won the 1984 World Series, his last three seasons are in Anaheim.

-Starting in 1985, Jones last three seasons were with Gene Mauch’s Angels of California — ages 30, 31 and 32.
-They had lost Fred Lynn to free agency and found Jones as a needed bat.
-He responded with 21 homers in ’85, primarily as the DH, second on the team to Jackson’s 27.
+Starting in 1985, Jones aligns with manager Gene Mauch.
+The team lost Lynn to free agency and found Jones as a needed bat.
+He responded with 21 homers, primarily as the DH, second on the team to Jackson’s 27.

-The next season, Jones had 17 more homers but hit only .239 as he moved to right field and Jackson, now 40, was more of a DH.
-That was the year, of course, the Angels made it to the AL Championship Series but tragically lost to the Red Sox.
+The next season, Jones had 17 more homers but hit only .239, playing more right field because Jackson, now 40, took over as DH.
+That year, of course, the Angels made it to the AL Championship Series but tragically lost to the Red Sox.

-In the Angels’ ’87 hangover, Jones’ playing time diminished as Devon White and Gary Pettis were asserting their abilities, while Brian Downing, Bill Buckner, George Hendrick and Tony Armas did much of the DH heavy lifting.
+In the Angels’ ’87 hangover, Jones’ playing time diminished as Devon White and Gary Pettis were coming up, and Brian Downing, Bill Buckner, George Hendrick and Tony Armas shared the DH heavy lifting.

-Jones was free again.
+Jones was free again at age 32.
 He tried to come back with Milwaukee, but didn’t make the team out of spring training.
-He did a minor-league deal with Texas and played some Triple A games before heading to Japan with the Hanshin Tigers for 52 games.
-He came back to the Rangers’ organization at Oklahoma City, tore a rotator cuff and labrum in 1989, and was done after 27 games, 34 years of age.
+He did a minor-league deal with Texas and played some Triple A games, then headed to Japan with the Hanshin Tigers for 52 games.
+He came back to the Rangers’ organization at Oklahoma City, tore a rotator cuff and labrum in 1989, and was done after 27 games.

 A career war of 22.6 that included a .250 batting average, 147 homers and 579 RBIs with an OPS of .746 is what the baseball card says for the 5-foot-10, 170-pound left-handing hitter, a third-round draft choice of the Kansas City Royals in ’73 out of Berkeley High.
-His travels continued to Seattle — snatched up as the first pick by the Mariners in the ‘76 expansion draft – then a key piece in a trade to the Yankees after the ’79 season.
+His travels went to Seattle — the first pick by the Mariners in the ‘76 expansion draft – then a key piece in a trade to the Yankees after the ’79 season.

-A trade to the Padres came just before the start of the ’81 season.
-But that one year with the Yankees in ’80 would be a defining moment, and a turning point in his career, his life, and a reason to write a book about it all some 40 years later.
+That one year with the Yankees in ’80 would be a turning point in his career, his life, and a reason to write a book about it all 40 years later.

-He had already had come back from what he considered a near-death experience and six weeks on the disabled list after being hospitalized with an intestinal obstruction, the result of a previous emergency appendectomy.
+He had already come back from what he considered a near-death experience, and six weeks on the disabled list, hospitalized with an intestinal obstruction after an emergency appendectomy.

-In a New York Times’ 1981 spring training story, at a point he was making a comeback with the team, Jones said: “People tell me what happened.
+In a New York Times’ 1981 spring training story, as Jones was trying to make his comeback, he said: “People tell me what happened.
 But there’s a whole night of my life I don’t remember.
 Initially, I was just grateful I was still alive.
 When I woke up feeling somewhat fine and alive, I was relieved.”

 But what really happened?